-At the beginning of a statement, const declares a constant value.
+At the beginning of a line, const declares a constant value.
 For example:

-const x = 1, msg = "hello", y = 2.0
+const x = 1, y = 2.0

-declares x to be the integer 1, msg to be the string "hello", and y to be the floating point value 2.0.
-Only numeric values (integers and floats) and strings may be declared with const.
+declares x to be the integer 1 and y to be the floating point value 2.0.
+Only numeric values (integers and floats) may be declared with const.